What is a Primary Source?

 The Declaration of Independence

 A primary source is a document, speech, or other sort of evidence written, created or otherwise produced during the time under study.
 Primary sources offer an inside view of a particular event.
-Use the tabs above to find help locating different types of primary sources.
+Use the tabs on the left to find help locating different types of primary sources.

 Specific Examples of Primary Sources